evark/cbp-mbed/README.md

 # cbp-mbed
-STM32 mbed projects using Code::Blocks and gcc.
+STM32 mbed/SDK projects using Code::Blocks and GCC.

-Project includes sources from mbed packed as Code::Blocks IDE project.
+Project includes sources from mbed/SDK packed as Code::Blocks IDE library project with some test programs for STM32F103, STM32F401 and STM32L476 MCUs.

- -- mbed souces are updated to official mbed SDK version 122